 Skip to content

-Convert MP4 to MOV on Mac with QuickTime export or FFmpeg.
-MOV for Final Cut, Motion, and Apple workflows.
+Convert MP4 to MOV on Mac with GetCompress, QuickTime, or FFmpeg.
+Remux when codecs match, or re-encode for Final Cut and Apple workflows.

 By Petr Samokhin

-MP4 files from Windows colleagues, web downloads, and Android phones often need to land as MOV for Final Cut Pro, Motion, or an Apple-centric review workflow.
-You notice when an editor prefers MOV on the timeline, when a client brief asks for QuickTime deliverables, or when a macOS tool imports MOV more smoothly than MP4 with the same codecs inside.
-Converting locally avoids re-downloading and keeps project footage on your machine.
+MP4 files from Windows colleagues, web downloads, and Android phones often need to land as MOV for Final Cut Pro, Motion, or a QuickTime-named deliverable.
+Converting locally avoids re-downloading and keeps project footage on your Mac.

 MP4 vs MOV

-MP4 and MOV are both containers that can hold H.264, HEVC, and AAC streams.
-Apple-centric post-production still defaults to MOV for some import presets and handoff habits even when the underlying video is identical.
+Both are containers.
+They can hold the same H.264, HEVC, and AAC streams.
+Apple-centric post production still defaults to MOV for some import presets and handoff habits.

 MP4MOV